 Emotional sensitivity describes an attribute by which powerful effects can be generated in the mind and body through exposure to situations, thoughts, feelings and interactions that should not bring about such drastic reactions.
 To further complicate matters, emotional sensitivities are often suppressed or repressed, making the patient feel as if they have little or no emotional output at all.

-This essay examines the inextricable relationship between psychoemotional sensitivities and their resulting chronic pain consequences.
+This essay examines the inextricable relationship between deeply held psychoemotional sensitivities and their resulting chronic pain consequences.

 Mindbody medicine is the study of the interactions between the psychological self and the anatomical self.
 This healthcare specialty focuses on how the actions of the mind influences the functions of the body on conscious, subconscious and unconscious levels.